Ushpal/Cloning_NetflixUI/README.md

-To observe the results of the cloned code, follow these steps:
+To observe the results of the NetflixUI_cloned code, follow these steps:

 >  Open the terminal and execute the following command to install the necessary dependencies:    npm install